microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/user-update.md

 ### Example 12: Remove a multi-valued custom security attribute assignment from a user

-The following example shows how to remove a custom security attribute named Project that supports multiple values from a user.
+The following example shows how to remove a custom security attribute that supports multiple values from a user.

-`Engineering_Project=[]`
++ Attribute set: `Engineering`
++ Attribute: `Project`
++ Attribute value: `[]`

 #### Request